 High upon a steep hilltop above the village of Montezuma, Costa Rica, at the bottom of the Nicoya Peninsula, our castle for a few days defends the landscape.
 After a journey through crowded San Jose, a car ferry from Puntas Arenas and another tumultuous ride down cracked and broken roads we arrived at our accommodations.
-The Jungle Hub, booked through Airbnb, is a glittering treasure amongst the trees.
-By daylight, the ocean views dominate the horizon and the sounds of the surrounding jungle call out above the absence of human noise.
+The Jungle Hub, is a glittering treasure amongst the trees.
+By daylight, the ocean views dominate the horizon and the sounds of the surrounding jungle call out above the absence of human noise while you lounge in your hammock stands.
 Blue, orange and a rainbow of other colored butterflies flutter everywhere taking your breath with the beat of their wings.

 With the Stars Above…